By Rene Faucher, Gray Duffy LLP

 There are many laws governing the rights and privileges of security guards that can often be confusing.
 Unless you know something about security and the laws that impact security guards, do not directly hire the security guards; instead, hire a private patrol operator who is licensed to provide security services.

 If you hire a private patrol operator, consider having the operator assess your security risks to determine how many security guards are needed, what they are supposed to do, and where and when they should patrol.
 This is part of what is called the “security needs assessment.”
 A qualified private patrol operator with experience in commercial property and buildings will know how to make this assessment and you should ask them to provide this assessment to you in writing.
 This operator will then monitor the security guard’s background, licenses, training compliance and performance.
-If you are considering an external company to manage your security guards services, there are likely to be several companies close to you than can provide you with the services you require.
+If you are considering an external company to manage your security guards services, there are likely to be several companies close to you then can provide you with the services you require.
 If you didn’t want to hire a security guard, you could even try a home security camera.
 Getting a security camera system will improve your property’s security by deterring any potential criminal activity, but they do not pose any physical defence, unlike a security guard.
 However, some security cameras are now fitted with built-in gun detection, meaning that they can identify any gun-related activity on the property.
+All of these things are beneficial for businesses.
+There is always a need for security measures no matter what the business is.
+In order to keep the building safe, it might be worth asking all staff to wear ID cards.
+This will allow everyone to feel safe knowing that all of these employees are supposed to be working.
+ID cards, from websites like https://instantcard.net/, are a major part of workplace security recently, especially in those larger corporations.
+This might be worth looking into as it’s important that all staff can be easily identified.

 Licenses, Training and Firearms